SeiKasahara/MachineLearningEx/README.md

 dataset originates from Andrew Ng, CS229 Machine Learning course

-All ex*.py is a main execute program.
+All ex*.py are main execute programs.
-Gradient descent operation and cost function (regulared or not) is encapsulated in other *.py files.
+Gradient descent operation and cost function (regulared or not) are encapsulated in other *.py files.